grislyeye/grislyeye.com/content/blog/hidlings/hidlings.md

 <aside>It is worth noting that low fantasy is sometimes called intrusion fantasy.</aside>

 A better term is perhaps "consistent" or at least internally consistent.
-When we think about fantasy we are mostly (there's that word again) imagining a psuedohistorical setting.
+When we think about fantasy we mostly (there's that word again) imagine a psuedohistorical setting.
 And, when we think about low fantasy, we imagine a world that has the trappings of historical realism and where magical elements merely intrude.
 Or, to put it simply, where magic is the exception and not the rule.

 And we do this because, once you infer the ramifications of ubiquitous magic, psuedohistoricism becomes inconsistent, and inconsistency breaks the world, making it unbelievable and therefore unrelatable.
 Or so the mostly-logic follows.

 Of course, tastes may vary.
 Modern players have higher fantasy expectations and are happier to hand wave inconsistent magic.
 And, to be fair, only the lowliest of low fantasies doesn't require some handwaving.
 Indeed, isn't handwaving what we might call entertainment?
 Isn't magic the very definition of handwaving?
 We want to be transported, to slip the grey shackles of mundanity and flee to worlds unfettered by our physical limitations, after all.

 Yet, I think there is still an appetite for grounded fantasy.
 Some of us don't feel transported by shining fantasies.
 We look at the real world and wonder why a world with magic would be any better.
 It might even be worse.
-We're not sure and the question lingers, nagging at our dreams.
+We're not sure and so the question lingers, nagging at our dreams.

 In this case grounded fantasy offers us an escape, but only an escape to certainty.
 In a lower fantasy the world is assuredly grubby and cruel so the question no longer lingers.
 Our most cynical fears are confirmed and extinguished, even if just for a short time.

 And that's the somewhat cold and clammy entertainment of it all.

-And without a doubt, humans, in all their grubbiness and cruelty, ground our fantasy the best.
+And, without a doubt, humans, in all their grubbiness and cruelty, ground our fantasy the best.

 ## The Fantasy Itself